3t14/BLE_UUIDs/README.md

 BLE_UUIDs
 =========

-For providing UUID information and the source codes about BLE devices.
+For providing UUID information and the source codes about Bluetooth Low Energy devices.